uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 we’ve had the apology from the government but how are we checking in to see how we’re doing today?
 …
 We need to create a National Day of Reconciliation that deals with these past human rights abuses, and educates [people] about what [what happens when we] dehumanize people.
-Canada was a safe haven for my family but it’s also a nation with a lot of<!--x-->
-pain and warts in its background.
+Canada was a safe haven for my family but it’s also a nation with a lot of <!-- page 366 -->pain and warts in its background.
 We shouldn’t be afraid to talk about that and to institutionalize the healing process at a national level.[^295]

 ### Newcomers to Canada